trifork/cheetah-lib-shared-dotnet/README.md

 ### Building and serving docs

-The publicly facing documentation, which gets included in [cheetah-artifact-documentation](https://github.com/trifork/cheetah-artifact-documentation) and served at http://docs.cheetah.trifork.dev is found in `/docs`.
+The publicly facing documentation, which gets included in [cheetah-artifact-documentation](https://github.com/trifork/cheetah-artifact-documentation) and served at [Cheetah Data Platform Documentation](http://docs.cheetah.trifork.dev) is found in `/docs`.

 We use docfx to compile and build documentation, which, assuming docfx is installed, can be built and served locally by running the following command from the `/docs` directory: